railsmachine/rump/README.md

 Rump
 ====

-Rump lets you run Puppet locally against a git checkout.
+Rump lets you run Puppet locally against a Git checkout.

 This allows you to locally iterate your Puppet manifests very quickly, then push them up to a central repository somewhere else to share the changes.